emmercm/igir/docs/dats/dir2dat.md

 ## Alternative tools

-It is unlikely that any ROM tool, including `igir`, will ever meet every person's exact DAT creation needs.
+It is unlikely that any ROM tool, including Igir, will ever meet every person's exact DAT creation needs.

 [SabreTools](https://github.com/SabreTools/SabreTools) is a great tool for DAT management that offers many complex options for DAT creation, filtering, merging, and splitting.